Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep

-The right side in this formulation expresses the Lagrangian persistence assumption -- the change in precipitation intensity along flow trajectories defined by the motion field $\boldsymbol{u}$ is zero.
+This formulation expresses the Lagrangian persistence assumption -- the change in precipitation intensity along flow trajectories defined by the motion field $\boldsymbol{u}$ is zero.
 Traditional radar extrapolation and optical-flow-based nowcasting methods rely directly on this assumption by estimating $\boldsymbol{u}$ from recent observations and advecting the most recent precipitation field forward in time.

-In practice, the quality of such Lagrangian nowcasts depends heavily on the accuracy of the estimated motion field.
-Classical methods typically infer the motion field $\boldsymbol{u}$ from sequences of 2D radar images using optical flow techniques such as the Lucas-Kanade algorithm~\cite{lucas1981iterative}, assuming that precipitation motion can be adequately represented in two dimensions.
+In practice, the quality of Lagrangian nowcasts naturally heavily depends on the accuracy of the estimated motion field.
+Classical methods typically infer the motion field $\boldsymbol{u}$ from sequences of 2D radar composites using optical flow techniques such as the Lucas-Kanade algorithm~\cite{lucas1981iterative}, assuming that precipitation motion can be adequately represented in two dimensions.

 An example of an optical flow approach taking into account the full 3D extent of the radar data is provided in~\cite{chung2025investigating}, where the spatiotemporal characteristics of motion fields derived from three-dimensional radar echoes over Taiwan were investigated.
-In their work, the motion field is still defined purely in the horizontal plane, but is estimated independently for each altitude level using volumetric radar reflectivity, thereby allowing the horizontal advection to vary with height while neglecting explicit vertical velocity components.
-Their analysis shows that this height-resolved formulation can be beneficial in situations characterized by strong vertical variability of echo motion, particularly during deep convective events, Meiyu front (eastward mesoscale convective system), and typhoons interacting with complex terrain.
+In their work, the motion field has no vertical velocity component, but it is estimated independently for each altitude level, thereby allowing the horizontal advection to vary with height.
+Their analysis shows that this altitude-wise formulation can be beneficial in situations characterized by strong vertical variability of echo motion, particularly during deep convective events, Meiyu front (eastward mesoscale convective system), and typhoons interacting with complex terrain.
 In these scenarios, significant differences in motion speed and direction were observed between lower and upper levels, leading to reduced inter-altitude correlation and improved representation of echo advection compared to two-dimensional composite-based motion fields.
 Conversely, the authors report that in stratiform precipitation with limited vertical echo extent, motion fields remain highly correlated across heights, limiting the practical benefit of the volumetric approach.